jsxstyle/jsxstyle/packages/jsxstyle-loader/README.md

 ## Getting Started

-1. Add a new rule object for `jsxstyle-loader` to your webpack config.
+1. Add a new rule object for `jsxstyle-loader` to your webpack config, _below_ any other JS loaders.

-2. Add a loader that handles `.css` files to your webpack config, because `jsxstyle-loader` adds a `.css` `require` to each component that uses jsxstyle.
+    > `jsxstyle-loader` relies on untranspiled JSX to be present in order to extract styles.
+Since webpack loaders run from right to left and bottom to top, `jsxstyle-loader` should be placed at the end of your list of JS loaders.

-3. Add `jsxstyle-loader`’s companion plugin to the `plugins` section of your webpack config.
+2. Add `jsxstyle-loader`’s companion plugin to the `plugins` section of your webpack config.

+3. Ensure your webpack config contains a loader that handles `.css` files.

 When you’re done, the relevant parts of your webpack config should look like this: